FiooREla/FiooREla/README.md

 </p>
 Here are some ideas to get you started:-->

-- 🔭 I currently working on ELECTROPERU
-- 🔭 I was working at CIBERCONT
+- 🔭 I'm Software Developer
-- 🌱 I’m currently studing in Platzi.
 - 😄 I have soft skills

 ##  Technologies: